gcdevops/strategie-devops-strategy/Content/OfficalGCCodeSupport.md

 ﻿## Purpose
-To bring [GCCode](https://gccode.ssc-spc.gc.ca) as an officially supported source control solution within the Government of Canada's developer community.

-## Existing literature

-1. ESDC's Developer Community has [written an article](http://www.gcpedia.gc.ca/wiki/ESDC_Development_Community_-_GC_Code_Recommendation) promoting GCCode as their preferred solution for a standardized source control.
-The main set back of the tool is that it is unofficially supported, though given its benefits, ESDCs IT Strategy recommends that it should become the officially supported standard for all of the Government of Canada

-2. [A wiki article](https://wiki.gccollab.ca/GCcode/ConceptCase) was written supporting the move towards a government wide standardized source control solution and makes a case for GCCode.
-The proposed initiative from the article is an integration of GCcode within the GCTools suite
+To recommend the adoption of a decentralized version control system for all IT personnel in order to enable wider collaboration within the Government of Canada as well as adopt advanced and modern DevOps capabilities.

-## Background
+## Context

-The use of source control is a fotoundational tool for development.
+The use of source code version control is a foundational tool for software development.
 As IT infrastructure and processes become ever more complex, new tools and roles are emerging.
 Information Technology world leaders and best practices promote the use of automation and development tools throughout the lifecycle of an application.
 In order to properly leverage this modern approach, a shared source control instance is vital.